Hackathon Platform

 Lessons Learned

 Some participants did not realize they had to join a team in order to take part in the event.
-To solve this, I introduced a persistent banner that stayed visible until the team step was completed.
+To solve this, I introduced a persistent banner and the ability to join or create a team directly in onboarding — before the user gets full access to the event space.

 Why it mattered